How to make your PDF accessible for people with disabilities

 Accessibility checker

-If you would like to check how accessible your PDF files actually are, you can use one of the many accessibility checkers online, for example the Adobe Acrobat PRO DC - Accessibility Checker.
-These programs scan your document and look for common elements that need further action, like missing alt-text for images, form fields, tables and so on.
+If you would like to check how accessible your PDF files are, you can use one of the many accessibility checkers online, for example, the Adobe Acrobat PRO DC - Accessibility Checker.
+These programs scan your document and look for common elements that need further action, like missing alt-text for images, form fields, tables, and so on.
 For a compliance check, you can take a look at Section 508’s checklist.

 Click on the flipbook cover below to see this feature in action: